alekseysidorov/QtDockTile/INSTALL.md

 $ sudo make install <br />

 ### example
-Just launch simpledock or simpledock.app on os x
+Just launch simpledock or simpledock.app on os x.
+On kde you may be need launch a kbuildsycoca at root.

 ### uninstall